-At the end of the spring semester of the first year of graduate studies, each first-year student is required to develop and complete Part 2 of their Mentoring Plan in consultation with the major professor, and receive approval by the Graduate Advisor.
+During spring semester of the first year of graduate studies, each first-year student is required to develop and complete Part 2 of their Mentoring Plan in consultation with the major professor and receive approval by the Graduate Advisor.
 The Graduate Administrator will provide the form for the Mentoring Plan Part 2 at the beginning of the second semester, and the completed Mentoring Plan Part 2 is due 1st February.